-Asking why we chose to homeschool our child with autism is always a loaded question.
+When people ask why we home school our child with autism , it is always a loaded question.
 It’s hard to know how to answer because there are many reasons.
 You don’t want to list them all in fear of making the person’s eyes glaze over.
 Just like every decision you make in deciding treatments for your child with autism, you weigh the pros and cons then do what you believe is best.

 The Journey that Led Us to Homeschooling

 For us, it was a slow decline in services at the local public school that led us to homeschool Logan.
 We had moved during Logan’s kindergarten year but drove him to his developmental primary class in our previous town for the rest of the year.
 We loved not only his special ed teacher but his mainstream kindergarten teacher as well.
 It was a fabulous year for Logan, who continued making great progress.
 For first grade we decided that, since he would change teachers anyway, it would be a good time to move him to the school in our neighborhood.

 Problems began right away.
 Two weeks into the school year, we still hadn’t received his IEP.
 I graciously brought my copy in for them to make a copy for his teacher and the special education coordinator.
 As I ran into the coordinator in the hallway, she remarked how Logan was the first child with autism to attend that school.
 She was surprised that he was completely mainstreamed into a regular classroom as she didn’t think that was possible for “those children.”
 I was flabbergasted by her words and mortified by the thought that she had no experience with autism.
 Red flags went up all around.